-Note: To see all of the available columns (Notes and Date), set the application to fullscreen.
+Note: To see the available columns (Notes and Date), set the application to full-screen.

-Elements of Event Log Display
+Event Log Elements

-Reset icon: Select the Reset icon () to hide all log items, so only new log items are displayed.
-Select Undo Reset in the settings menu to show the log items that were hidden by pressing Reset.

-Track icon: The Track icon () and the text "Tracking" to the left mean the Event Log is tracking new events.
+- Reset icon: Select the Reset icon ( ) to hide all log items, so only new log items are displayed.
+Select Undo Reset in the Settings menu to show the log items that were hidden by pressing Reset. - Track icon: The Track icon (■) and the text "Tracking" to the left mean the Event Log is tracking new events.
 The newest events appear at the bottom of the Event Log.

-Scroll in the Event Log list or select-and-hold the control and drag it to a previous event.
-Tracking new events is automatically paused.
+Scroll in the Event Log list or select the control and hold it, then drag it to a previous event.
+Tracking new events is paused automatically.

-Pause icon: The Pause icon () and the text "Paused" means the Event Log is not tracking new events.
+• Pause icon: The Pause icon (III) and the text "Paused" means the Event Log is not tracking new events.
 Select the Pause icon to return to tracking new events.
-The Error Log is also divided into columns:

-The Error Log is divided into columns:
+The Error Log has the following columns:

-Group: Lists the group the event is related to and shows the current state of the log entries:

-- Red-rising edge () items are detected errors. - Green-falling edge (\frac{1}{2}) items are errors that have cleared. - Red and green-rising and falling edge (☐) items indicate a momentary error that was in error condition but is now in normal condition.
-The PTP or TC field is blank when the selected time source is not available. - White items are informational and identify a change in instrument state.

-Event: Lists the title of the error.

-PTP (UTC) or TC (LTC): Shows the time, in the mode chosen by the user, the error occurred.

-Date: Shows the date, according to the internal clock, that the error occurred in the form YYYY-MM-DD.

-Time: Shows the time, according to the internal clock, that the error occurred in the form HH:MM:SS.
+- Group: Lists the group the event is related to and shows the current state of the log entries: - Red-rising edge ( / ) items are detected errors. - $\circ$ Green-falling edge ( $\mathbf{1}$ ) items are errors that have cleared. - Red and green-rising and falling edge ( ) items indicate a momentary error that was in error condition but is now in normal condition.
+The PTP or TC field is blank when the selected time source is not available. - White items are informational and identify a change in instrument state. - Event: Lists the title of the error. - PTP (UTC) or TC (LTC): Shows the time, in the mode chosen by the user, the error occurred. - Date: Shows the date, according to the internal clock, that the error occurred in the form YYYY-MM-DD. - Time: Shows the time, according to the internal clock, that the error occurred in the form HH:MM:SS.